vaughnparker/spherical-distance/Step4.md

 - **Left side**: Coordinates of our two points
 - **Right side**: The angle θ we're trying to find

-But we don't actually know x₁, y₁, z₁, x₂, y₂, z₂ yet!
-We only know the latitude and longitude of each point.
+But remember—we don't start with x, y, z coordinates!
+We start with latitude and longitude.
+So we need to express everything in terms of φ and λ.

 **The plan:** Use the conversion formulas from Step 2 to express everything in terms of latitude and longitude.